 When the server is installed, you can log in using the default root password (username=root, password=default).

-Once logged in, you can specify how the general user authentication should be done:
+Once logged in, you can specify which of the three modes of authentication should be used by going to:

-Admin (🍪) | Authentication (🔎) Authentication mechanism
+Admin (🍪) | Authentication (🔑) Authentication mechanism

-This will reveal the three different modes of authentication as shown in figure 4.2.
+The three different modes of authentication are shown in figure 4.2.